secretstartups/handbook/communication/index.html.md

 ## Deep Dives

 As GitLab continues to grow, sharing knowledge across the community becomes even more important.
-The [Deep Dives page](/handbook/communication/deep-dives/) describes initiatives we are trying to encourage this.
+The [Deep Dives page](/handbook/communication/deep-dives/) describes initiatives we are trying to encourage.
 This aligns with how we work since everything at GitLab is [public by default](/handbook/values/#public-by-default).

 -- specific comms tools